adir1/adir1hugo/content/posts/2025-the-next-programming-revolution/index.md

 ## Software Composition

-With the advent of public cloud we rushed to package our Apps into consistent executable containers or virtual-machines.
-While virtualization gives us extra flexibility to run large variety of software applications, it usually executes slower, and can often can introduce translation layer in cases where our simulated "machine" is not 100% compatible with the actual hardware.
+As we rushed to package our Apps for distribution onto Phones and Clouds, one straight forward approach was to use virtual machines.
+And while virtualization does give us the flexibility to run large variety of software applications, it usually executes slower, and can often require a translation layer to adjust our simulated "machine" to the actual hardware.

 The next revolution brought us containers, cheered for many benefits - from consistent dependencies management, to portability, isolation and even some security.
 Still Linux C-Groups, the leading mechanism for management of container resources during execution, introduces additional complexity and overheads (loading duplicate libraries into memory and more).